BIM Tutorials: Revit Model Sharing

 Optimal Workflow for Project Data

-An optimal workflow for project data is one in which all team members contribute to a single unified dataset.
+With an optimal workflow for project data, all team members contribute to a single unified dataset.
 This single dataset evolves over the course of the project with each participant contributing their specific knowledge to the project.

 Until recently the only option available was the fractured workflow.
-New advancements in BIM tools have opened up cost savings opportunities for BIM data creators.
-The options listed below will focus on tools available for the Autodesk Revit platform, however many solutions now exist for most BIM authoring tools.
+However, new advancements in BIM tools have opened up cost savings opportunities for BIM data creators.
+The options listed below will focus on tools available for the Autodesk Revit platform, but many solutions now exist for most BIM authoring tools.

 WAN based Sharing

-The most well known means of sharing project data is the extension of a company Wide Area Network, or WAN, to allow partners to directly access shared project data.
+The most popular way to share project data is the extension of a company Wide Area Network, or WAN, allowing partners to directly access shared project data.
 In the Revit environment this shared WAN is typically supported by the use of network accelerators, the most common of which is Riverbed Appliance.
-When properly deployed on a very low latency / high bandwidth network, a distributed WAN can allow for a single Revit model to be accessed by multiple parties.
+When properly deployed on a very low-latency/high-bandwidth network, a distributed WAN can allow multiple parties to access a single Revit model.

 Autodesk Revit Server